Our Work

 Our Regional Work

-As well as the work the VRP is supporting locally across the region, we are also working across systems to enhance their response to violence.
-This work is managed by specialist members of our team whose work is within specific systems:
+As well as the work the VRP is supporting in each of the seven local authority areas, , we are also working regionally to support system improvements to enhance the whole system response to violence.

 Criminal Justice

-The VRP’s Criminal Justice work aims to develop trusted relationships and collaboration across the criminal justice sector, supporting the development of good practice and appropriate data sharing, whilst also promoting evidence-led approaches to reducing violence; particularly violence involving young people under the age of 25.
-We commission targeted resettlement, pre-court diversion and focused deterrence services that reaches children, young people and adults who are associated with serious violence and criminality in the West Midlands.
-We’re also overseeing a pilot project supporting children and families impacted by parental imprisonment in Birmingham.
+Our criminal justice work aims to develop trusted relationships and collaboration across the criminal justice sector, supporting the development of good practice and data sharing, whilst also promoting evidence-led approaches to reducing violence; particularly violence involving young people under the age of 25.
+We commission targeted resettlement, pre-court diversion and focused deterrence services to support children, young people and adults who are at risk of/involved in serious violence and criminality in the West Midlands.
+This work includes a pilot project supporting children and families impacted by parental imprisonment in Birmingham.

 Health

-Working with health providers and Integrated Care Boards, we aim to strengthen the data provided by health services to enhance our understanding of violence and its root causes.
-As well as this, another key strand of work in this space is the delivery of training to health professionals.
+Working with health providers and Integrated Care Boards we aim to strengthen the data provided by health services to enhance our understanding of violence and its root causes.
+In addition, we deliver a range training for health professionals.

-We also work to test new approaches to violence prevention and reduction within health settings; for example, placing youth workers in Accident and Emergency departments to provide specialist support to children and young people when they have experienced violence, with the aim of preventing further incidents.
+We work closely with the sector to support their understanding of their role in violence prevention and commission specific services into Accident and Emergency (A&E) settings.
+For example the Navigator Programme which places lived experience mentors in A&E to provide specialist support to children and young people when they have experienced violence, with the aim of preventing further incidents.

 Exploitation

-The VRP’s exploitation work strand aims to ensure that there are robust and effective systems in place across the West Midlands to prevent, identify and respond to vulnerability and exploitation.
+The VRP’s exploitation work aims to ensure that there are robust and effective systems in place across the region to prevent, identify and respond to vulnerability and exploitation.
 The delivery aims to influence the development of regional pathways, policies and protocols to ensure a coherent and consistent response to safeguarding those most at risk of or experiencing exploitation and build a community of practice and sector led improvement frameworks.
-We commission a gender specific service to support young females at risk, on the periphery, or entrenched within exploitation.
-Working

 Education